Find Affordable College Courses

 $9,732 Average Tuition & Fees

-Youngstown State University landed the #14 spot in the 2023 rankings for the best value special education programs.
-Located in the city of Youngstown, Youngstown State University is a public school with a fairly large student population.
+Youngstown State University came in at #14 in this year’s edition of the Best Value Special Education Schools in the Great Lakes Region ranking.
+Located in the city of Youngstown, Youngstown State University is a public college with a fairly large student population.

 Youngstown State University undergraduate students pay an average of $9,732 in tuition and fees each year.
 The average amount in student loans that special ed majors at Youngstown State University take out is $30,370.